Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Background and summary of results

-We verify this scenario through extensive numerical Monte Carlo simulations of thermal quenches in spin ice with nearest-neighbour spin--spin interactions and long-range Ewald-summed magnetic Coulomb interactions between defective tetrahedra~\cite{Jaubert2009}.
+We verify this scenario through extensive numerical Monte Carlo simulations of thermal quenches in spin ice systems with nearest-neighbour spin--spin interactions and long-range Ewald-summed magnetic Coulomb interactions between defective tetrahedra~\cite{Jaubert2009}.
 Upon truncating the Coulomb interactions to finite range, the long-range bias is removed.
 We find that the finite-density metastable plateau correspondingly disappears in the thermodynamic limit.
-These findings are corroborated by directly simulating mutually interacting magnetic charges hopping on a diamond lattice, for which qualitatively similar behaviour is observed.
+These findings are corroborated (in Sec.~\ref{sec:MC:charges}) by directly simulating mutually interacting magnetic charges hopping on a diamond lattice (with no Dirac strings), for which we observe qualitatively similar behaviour.

-To supplement the numerics, we provide an analytical understanding of both the value of the plateau in the thermodynamic limit and its finite size scaling using mean field population dynamics, treating the system as Coulomb liquid of magnetic charges.
-We show how the ratio of the rate of radioactive decay to the rate of charge--charge annihilation underpins both the finite size scaling exponent in the case of truncated interactions, and the density at which the plateau occurs in the long-range case.
+To supplement the numerics, we provide an analytical understanding of both the value of the plateau in the thermodynamic limit and its finite size scaling using mean field population dynamics, treating the system as a Coulomb liquid of magnetic charges.
+We show how the ratio of the rate of monopole-assisted decay to the rate of charge--charge annihilation underpins both the finite size scaling exponent in the case of truncated interactions, and the density at which the plateau occurs in the long-range case.